awesome-workshop/gitlab-cms/_episodes/05-running.md

 [episode 2]({{ page.root }}{% link _episodes/02-compiling.md %}),
 adding the grid proxy as just done in
 [episode 3]({{ page.root }}{% link _episodes/03-vomsproxy.md %}) or, preferably, in [episode 4]({{ page.root }}{% link _episodes/04-catservices.md %})
 and then execute the `cmsRun` command.
-Mind that do not need the `git cms-addpkg PhysicsTools/PatExamples` command here anymore, i.e. remove it in the following!
+Mind that you do not need the
+`git cms-addpkg PhysicsTools/PatExamples` command here anymore, i.e. remove it in the following!
 Putting this together, the additional commands to run would be: